outfox/fennecs/README.md

 > [!WARNING]
 > These are synthetic benchmarks, using a **BETA BUILD** of **fenn**ecs.
 Real-world performance will vary wildly.
-> Should you need production-ready software *today*, 9 out of 10 fennecs 🦊 endorse [Friflo.Engine.ECS](https://github.com/friflo/Friflo.Json.Fliox/blob/main/Engine/README.md)👍 and [Flecs.NET](https://github.com/BeanCheeseBurrito/Flecs.NET)👍
+> If you need a production-ready ECS *today*, 9 out of 10 fennecs 🦊 endorse [Friflo.Engine.ECS](https://github.com/friflo/Friflo.Json.Fliox/blob/main/Engine/README.md)👍 and [Flecs.NET](https://github.com/BeanCheeseBurrito/Flecs.NET)👍

 Another optimization pass for **fenn**ecs is [on the Roadmap](https://fennecs.tech/misc/Roadmap.html).